Eloi-Perez/simple-content-editor/README.md

   IRON_SECRET=32_characters_long_private_key_to_encrypt_cookies

-* Also in root, create 'data' folder with a .json file for each of the editable pages included (atm it will be about.json and index.json)
+* Now in the 'data' folder, add a .json file for each of the editable pages included (atm it will be about.json and index.json)
 The content of these files should be in a readable format by editor.js, this is an example you can use to bootstrap your application:

   `{